 If designated as distressed, the narrative should discuss any of the steps taken thus far in fulfilling the requirements outlined in 159G-45(b) and the benefits of receiving an MRF grant.

 2.C Operating Ratio: Calculate the most recent Operating Ratio using the formula below and include the calculation in the narrative.
 These values must reflect the same information as shown on the Financial Information Form and/or audited financial statements.
 Discuss in the narrative any discrepancies, differences, or extraneous circumstances.
-Applications that show an OR < 1.00 will receive one (1) point.
+One (1) point will be awarded to applications that show an OR < 1.00.

 If the applicant has separate enterprise funds for their drinking water and wastewater systems, calculate a single operating ratio using the values from both funds.